Overview

 - InPhonic, Inc. — Represented Versa Capital as the provider of debtor-in-possession financing and the stalking-horse purchaser for substantially all the assets.

-- Anchor Hocking — Represented Monomoy Capital Partners in its purchase of substantially all the assets.
+- Anchor Hocking — Represented Monomoy Capital Partners in its purchase of substantially all the assets of Anchor.

 Telecommunications, Transportation, Insurance and Infrastructure

-- Conseco, Inc. and certain of its subsidiaries in their Chapter 11 cases.
+- Conseco, Inc. and certain of its subsidiaries in their corporate reorganization.
 Conseco operated in the heavily regulated finance, banking and insurance industries.
 At the time of its filing, Conseco was the third largest Chapter 11 case in U.S. history.
-As part of the restructuring, and after a lengthy auction, Conseco sold the assets of its finance subsidiaries for a cash purchase price of more than $1 billion (reportedly the largest ever cash sale in a Chapter 11 case at the time).
-The sale paved the way for the parties to negotiate the restructuring of the remaining Conseco businesses (comprised predominantly of Conseco’s insurance subsidiaries), which were reorganized under a plan in under nine months.
+As part of the restructuring, Conseco sold the assets of its finance subsidiaries for a cash purchase price of more than $1 billion (reportedly the largest ever cash sale in a Chapter 11 case at the time).
+The sale paved the way for the parties to negotiate the restructuring of the remaining Conseco businesses (comprised predominantly of Conseco’s insurance subsidiaries), which were reorganized in under nine months.

 - IPC Systems, Inc., a leading global provider of secure, compliant communications and networking solutions for the global financial markets, in connection with its comprehensive out-of-court recapitalization, which refinanced or restructured more than $1 billion of funded debt obligations, including approximately $800 million of first lien debt and more than $350 million in second lien debt.
-The transaction reduced the company's overall debt by more than $400 million and provided new capital of $125 million for investment in long-term growth strategies.
+The transaction reduced the company's overall debt by more than $400 million and provided new investment capital of $125 million.

 - Transworld Systems Inc. — Represented an ad hoc committee of second lien bondholders in connection with Transworld Systems Inc.’s out-of-court restructuring of more than $500 million of funded debt obligations.
 Transworld is a national provider of accounts receivable management, debt collection, and loan servicing solutions.
 The restructuring was implemented as a simultaneous exchange offer, rights offering, and prepackaged plan solicitation, and ultimately obtained the support of 99% of second lien bondholders, reduced Transworld’s debt by more than $460 million, and raised $40 million of new equity capital.